guettli/programming-guidelines/README.md

 Push it!
 If you are able to release daily your development speed will increase, and you have less pressure that a change did not make it into the current release.

+And if something brakes, than your change set which I need to debug is much smaller.

+Since you can't release native apps daily, I avoid to develop native apps.

 ### Misc

 -   [Rough consensus and running code](https://en.wikipedia.org/wiki/Rough_consensus)